dhmit/gender_analysis/documentation/source/tutorial/tutorial.rst

 Document Class
 ==============

-The document class is the base-level unit of metadata storage.
+The ``Document`` class is the base-level unit of data storage.
 It is responsible for keeping track of the metadata, text, and file location of a single document.
-Our analysis will work best if your text is split into documents such that each document has its own author(s), publication date, etc. For example, a collection of Tweets should be split by individual Tweet.
+Our toolkit will work best if your text is split into documents such that each document has its own author(s), publication date, etc. For example, a collection of Tweets should be split by individual Tweet.